Programs are currently being offered online and outdoors, because people can transmit the omicron variant indoors regardless of vaccination status.

 - Anyone who has been identified by Public Health as a close contact of someone with COVID-19.

 - Anyone directed by Public Health to self-isolate.

 - Anyone who has arrived from outside of Canada must self-isolate for 14 days and monitor for symptoms.

-If anyone at a session starts to feel ill: the person with symptoms should report to first aid (even with mild symptoms), wash or sanitize their hands, be provided with a mask, and isolate until they are able to go straight home (or seek medical attention if severely ill).
-Clean and disinfect any surfaces that the person with symptoms has come into contact with, and ventilate the room.
+If anyone at a session starts to feel ill: the person with symptoms should report to first aid (even with mild symptoms), be provided with a mask, wash or sanitize their hands, and isolate until they are able to go straight home (or seek medical attention if severely ill).
+Ventilate the room and clean and disinfect any surfaces that the person with symptoms has come into contact with.

 *This policy uses text copied from WorkSafeBC’s COVID-19 Safety Plan template.